 Repeat after me…ginger ale glaze for ham.
 It’s more than a good thing.

-steps to make ham glaze.
+Easy steps to brown sugar ham

 baked glazed ham on sheet pan with charred glaze.